Best Joint Credit Cards

 Still, it's important not to get caught up in things such as travel perks and other reward schemes without first considering the impact on your personal finances and credit score if any problems arise.

-Only you (the primary cardholder) will suffer if, for instance, you and your partner split up and there's an unresolved debt or financial obligation that still lingers.
+Only the primary cardholder will suffer if, for instance, you and your partner split up and there's an unresolved debt or financial obligation that still lingers.

 So, ultimately, always be very hesitant with who you grant permission for your card so you can avoid any problems further down the line.